KKSurendran06/amfoss-tasks/task-00/README.md

 # Ubuntu Installation
-Installed ubuntu , didn't face any issues as i was cautious
+Installed ubuntu , didn't face any issues as i was cautious while installing